darshbs/SecureDataDissemination-PublicCloud/README.md

 Retrieve Data: Only authorized users within the allowed time frame can access the data.

-Future Enhancements
-🔹 Integration with blockchain for enhanced security
-🔹 Real-time monitoring & auditing of access logs
-🔹 Support for multi-cloud storage solutions

 Contributing
 Contributions are welcome!
 Feel free to submit pull requests or report issues.